beeware/briefcase/docs/reference/platforms/android/gradle.rst

 <https://github.com/chaquo/chaquopy/issues>`__ and provide details about that package.

-Additionally: while it is possible to use `briefcase package android` to produce an APK or AAB file for distribution, the file is not usable as-is.
+Additionally: while it is possible to use `briefcase package android` to produce an APK or AAB file for distribution, the file is NOT usable as-is.
 It must be manually signed regardless of whether you're distributing your app by means of the Play Store or ad-hoc via APK.
 For details on how to manually sign your code, see `Sign the Android App Bundle <https://briefcase.readthedocs. io/en/stable/how-to/publishing/android.html#sign-the-android-app-bundle>`__.